creativenucleus/bytejammer/README.md

 ## Larger Known Issues

 Microsoft Windows Defender currently flags this program as a Trojan (`Bearfoos.A!ml`) when run in server mode.
-I believe this is a false positive - there are quite a few examples of [other people complaining around this on the web](https://www.google.com/search?q="Bearfoos.A!ml").
+I believe this is a false positive - there are quite a few examples of [other people complaining around this on the web](https://www.google.com/search?q="Bearfoos.A!ml") and it seems to be [just Windows Defender](https://www.virustotal.com/gui/file/a479a1edb273dafec1920fb7210863d48ce9bd2a0f394ad5ff1cd0478468a18c?nocache=1).
 I'll see if I can get it unflagged.
 You're welcome to check the source code and build it yourself (if you want total peace of mind, you'll also need to rebuild the TIC-80 binary and replace that in the `embed` folder).

 Some files that are meant to be temporary don't get removed.